chillymosh/aiosurrealdb/README.rst

   async def main():
-      """Example of how to use the aiosurreal client.""" async with Surreal("ws://localhost:8000/rpc") as db:
+      """Example of how to use the aiosurrealdb client.""" async with Surreal("ws://localhost:8000/rpc") as db:
           await db.signin({"user": "root", "pass": "root"})
           await db.use("test", "test")